szarnyasg/duckdb-web/_posts/2025-03-21-maximizing-your-delta-scan-performance.md

 ## Performance Improvements between `delta` v0.1.0 and 0.3.0

 While the first release (v0.1.0) of the `delta` extension already came with various performance-related features such as projection pushdown and constant filter pushdown, the features added since then have massively improved the performance of `delta_scan`.
-To illustrate this, our first benchmark will use the industry standard [TPC-DS]({% link docs/stable/core_extensions/tpcds.md %}) benchmark with the scale factor 1 data set (SF1).
+To illustrate this, our first benchmark will use the industry standard [TPC-DS]({% link docs/stable/core_extensions/tpcds.md %}) benchmark with the scale factor 1 dataset (SF1).

 ### Benchmark Setup